 The Arts Core

 In addition to the foundation courses that meet Manhattan College’s general education requirements, arts students take a set of courses intended to provide cultural and historical backgrounds for understanding disciplines in the humanities and social sciences and their contributions to the contemporary world.
-In their first year, arts students are required to take one of these courses as a first-year seminar, a course limited to fourteen students that emphasizes writing, active discussions and critical analysis.
+In their first year, arts students are required to take two of these courses as First-Year Seminars, one in fall semester and one in spring semester.
+These seminars are limited to fifteen students and emphasize extensive writing, active discussions and critical analysis.

 Classical Origins of Western Culture